-The FAST Act basically kept the structure of MAP-21 relating to Section 5310.
+The FAST Act kept a similar structure to MAP-21 relating to Section 5310.
 The one significant change it made was that under the FAST Act, a State or local governmental entity became an eligible direct recipient for Section 5310 funding if the entity:

-- 1) Operated a public transportation service. - 2) Is eligible to receive direct grants under 5311 or 5307.
+- Operated a public transportation service. - Is eligible to receive direct grants under 5311 or 5307.

-Additional information on the 5310 program can be found in the FTA factsheet available here and the Massachusetts Department of Transportation (MassDOT) factsheet available here.
+Additional information on the Section 5310 program can be found in the FTA factsheet available here and the Massachusetts Department of Transportation (MassDOT) factsheet available here.